KauzClay/docs-tap/install-online/profile.hbs.md

     Where:

     - `MY-BROADCOM-SUPPORT-USERNAME` is the user with access to the images in `tanzu.packages.broadcom.com`.
-    - `MY-BROADCOM-SUPPORT-ACCESS-TOKEN` is the Broadcom registry API token you retrieved.
     - `MY-REGISTRY` is your own container registry.
     - `MY-REGISTRY-USER` is the user with write access to `MY-REGISTRY`.
     - `MY-REGISTRY-PASSWORD` is the password for `MY-REGISTRY-USER`.